 I wrote!
 Reader NotesGo to section

-Argentine and foreign paleontologists confirmed that the fossil remains found in the Salado River, in the Buenos Aires city of Junín, belonged to an ancestor of the horse that inhabited the region 10,000 years ago.
+Argentine and foreign paleontologists confirmed that the fossil remains found in the Salado River, in the Buenos Aires city of Junín, belonged to an ancestor of the horse who inhabited the region 10,000 years ago.

-“ This is the hippidion, which was more robust and a little smaller than the current horse, similar to a zebra, was one and a half meters high on the legs and, in proportion to its body, had a big head,” José María Marchetto, told Télam the director of the Junín Legacy Museum.
+“ This is the hippidion, which was more robust and slightly smaller than the present horse, similar to a zebra, measured a meter and a half tall legs and, in proportion to his body, had a big head,” Joshy's Legacy Museum director told TélamMaria Marchetto.

-“ We had some fossils of equus neogeus, which is another ancestor of the horse; and we suspected that other remains could belong to the hippidion, and thanks to the collaboration of these three renowned professionals this fact was corroborated,” he said with satisfaction.
+“ We had some fossils of equus neogeus, which is another ancestor of the horse; and we suspected that other remains could belong to the hippidion, and thanks to the collaboration of these three renowned professionals it could corroborate this fact,” he said with satisfaction.

-“ The confirmation of a new genus of extinct animal added by Junín demonstrates the high scientific and cultural value of our paleontological site and the importance of protecting it properly,” Marchetto said.
+“ The confirmation of a new genus of extinct animal that adds Junín demonstrates the high scientific and cultural value of our paleontological site and the importance of protecting it accordingly,” said Marchetto.

 Publication Date: 23/01/2019